-Compensation Theorem states that in a linear time invariant network when the resistance (R) of an uncoupled branch, carrying a current (I), is changed by (ΔR).
-The currents in all the branches would change and can be obtained by assuming that an ideal voltage source of (VC) has been connected such that VC = I (ΔR) in series with (R + ΔR) when all other sources in the network are replaced by their internal resistances.
+Compensation Theorem states that in a linear time-invariant network when the resistance (R) of an uncoupled branch, carrying a current (I), is changed by (ΔR), then the currents in all the branches would change and can be obtained by assuming that an ideal voltage source of (VC) has been connected such that VC = I (ΔR) in series with (R + ΔR) when all other sources in the network are replaced by their internal resistances.

 The change of current being termed as ΔI

-Now, putting the value of I from the equation (1) in the equation (4), we will get the following equation
+Now, putting the value of I from the equation (1) in equation (4), we will get the following equation:

-Hence, Compensation Theorem tells that with the change of branch resistance, branch currents changes and the change is equivalent to an ideal compensating voltage source in series with the branch opposing the original current, all other sources in the network being replaced by their internal resistances.
+Hence, Compensation theorem tells that with the change of branch resistance, branch currents changes and the change is equivalent to an ideal compensating voltage source in series with the branch opposing the original current, where all other sources in the network being replaced by their internal resistances.